R-PointHop: A Green, Accurate, and Unsupervised Point Cloud Registration Method

 where $({\bf f}_i,{\bf g}_i)$ denotes a pair of $N$ selected matching points.
 Although the actual number of points in each point could be larger than $N$, the error is defined over the $N$ matching points for convenience.
 The system diagram of the proposed R-PointHop method is shown in Fig. \ref{fig:blockdiagram}.
-It contains three main modules: 1) feature learning, 2) point correspondence, and 3) transformation estimation.
-They will be detailed below.
+It contains three main modules: 1) feature learning, 2) point correspondence, and 3) transformation estimation. {These modules} are detailed below.

-\subsection{Feature learning}
+\subsection{Feature Learning}

-In the feature extraction process, we learn a $D$-dimensional feature vector for every point in a hierarchical manner.
-The R-PointHop feature learning function, $g(\cdot)$, takes input points of dimension $D_0$ and outputs points with feature dimension $D$.
+In the feature extraction process, a $D$-dimensional feature vector {is learned} for every point in a hierarchical manner.
+The feature learning function, $g(\cdot)$, takes input points of dimension $D_0$ and outputs points with feature dimension $D$.
 Here, $D_0$ represents 3D point coordinates along with optional point properties like the surface normal, color, etc. Stage $h$ in the hierarchical feature learning process (or $h$-th hop) is a function $g_h(\cdot)$ that takes the point feature of the previous hop of dimension $D_{h-1}$ and outputs feature of dimension $D_h$.